 - 3.1.
 Carry out all works and tasks described within the approved Revegetation Plan (attached) - 3.2.
 Undertake a risk assessment in accordance with ISO31000 Risk Management and prepare a Risk Management Plan. - 3.3.
 Ensure the Risk Management Plan is in place prior to the commencement of works described within the approved Revegetation Plan - 3.4.
-Submit an annual site monitoring report to Warrnambool City Council (WCC) - 3.5.
-Prepare and submit to WCC a site handover report, in accordance with the Revegetation Guidelines 2019, within 20 days of the end date of this MOU or within 20 days of voluntary disassociation.
+Conduct annual site monitoring - 3.5.
+Participate in a final site check with Warrnambool City Council, within 20 days of the end date of this MOU or within 20 days of voluntary disassociation.